ssuryanarayanan/Qi-Docs/docs/QiTypes.md

 Allowed by administrator account

 **Operation**
-Returns a Qi Type object.
+Returns a Qi Type object
 If entity already exists on the service by Id, the existing type is returned to the caller unchanged.
 Otherwise, a new type definition is added to the Qi Service

 ## DeleteType( )